 I love the Fourth of July!
 I love fireworks and cookouts and everything that goes along with them.
 Independence Day isn’t a very kid-friendly holiday though.
 Most traditions involve fire in one form or another, and fire and preschoolers do not mix.
 This year, I wanted to find a way to get my kids involved with the holiday in a fun and safe way.
-Ribbons wands are a way to give little hands a way to participate in Fourth of July celebrations without having them play with matches.
+A patriotic ribbon wand is a way to give little hands a way to participate in Fourth of July celebrations without having them play with matches.
 Thanks to The Ribbon Retreat for the adorable patriotic ribbon.

 Here are the step outs from the video above:

 Start by giving a few wooden dowels a coat of spray paint in red, white, or blue.
 Let dry.

 Before you can screw the eye screw into the end of the dowel, you will need to create a pilot hole so you don’t split the wood.
 Hammer a very small nail into the end of each dowel and remove it.
 Now you can screw in the eye screw, using pliers if you need to.
 Add a lanyard clasp finding to the eye screw.